Is my fence my property line?

 Believe it or not, your property line doesn’t start or end with a fence.

 Most people mistake their fence as their official property line.
-While it seems like fences would be the best way to indicate property lines, they aren’t always accurate.
+While it seems like fences would be the best way to indicate property boundaries, they aren’t always accurate.
 Landowners and surveyors alike are fallible and capable of error in staking new fence lines and property corners.
 So many things can go awry when you rely on a fence to find your property line.

 Here’s what constitutes a property line and how you can find yours in a pinch.

 Property lines are the abstract lines that separate pieces of land owned by different entities.
 They’re not always easy to spot or laid out neatly in square rows.

 Surveyors identify property lines using a combination of factors.

 First, the surveyor will read the property description in the deed.
 Sometimes an exhibit, or sketch, will accompany the deed description.
 This gives insight into the surveyor’s intent in describing the property.
 Surveyors will also look at monuments mentioned in the deed.
 These are often set iron rods or concrete markers but are often fence corners, fences, trees or stone mounds depending on the age and location of the survey.

 Next, surveyors use items like fences, structures and even piles of rocks to find property corners.
 These are called “monuments” and are like clues on a treasure map for the surveyor to determine the property line.

 Last, the surveyor identifies the property corners, which are usually iron rods driven into the ground.

 Using a combination of these factors, the surveyor can identify the property lines with accuracy.